 - Beware the Silly Ones: Giselle is a cheerful young woman who likes to make silly faces and snark at her friends.
 She's also a ruthless fighter who has no remorse when forcing a bunch of soldiers to kill themselves, and has no qualms about murdering her own teammates to gain access to their abilities, as with poor Bambietta.

 - Bokukko: While Bleach has its share, she's the first one to actually use boku.
-Given Yumichika's accusation of her true gender, this may double as foreshadowing.
+Given Yumichika's accusation of Giselle as actually being male, this may double as foreshadowing.

 - Combat Medic: Her abilities allow her to decompose corpses into new limbs to replace severed ones.
 As a result, she's the group's designated healer.

-- Creepy Crossdresser: Yumichika suggests that she's a man since she reeks of semen.
-Though the accusation does press her Berserk Button, Giselle doesn't confirm it and clearly identifies as female.
+- Creepy Crossdresser: Yumichika suggests that she's a man since she reeks of semen, and Charlotte later makes a similar accusation.
+Though these do press her Berserk Button, Giselle neither confirms nor denies it and continues to present herself as female.

 - Deadpan Snarker: She's quick to push Candice's buttons, often making side comments that irritate the latter.

-- Deliberate Injury Gambit: Since she needs to get her blood on opponents to control them, she deliberately goads her opponents into attacking so the blood splatter will catch them.
-This backfires when she tries it on Ikkaku and Yumichika, who immediately recognize what she's trying to do, forcing her to fall back on someone she's already taken control of.
+- Deliberate Injury Gambit: Since she needs to get her blood on opponents to control them, she deliberately goads her opponents into attacking, so the blood splatter will catch them.
+This backfires when she tries it on Ikkaku and Yumichika; they immediately recognize what she's trying to do, which forces her to fall back on someone she's already taken control of.

 - Dissonant Serenity:

 - She is very gentle and calm when offering to help Bambietta, but the blind panic this offer causes Bambietta makes Giselle's serenity appear creepy.
-It's later revealed Giselle's idea of heling was to be murder Bambietta and inject the corpse with her blood, effectively creating an immortal and loyal zombie with The Explode's ability completely intact.
+It's later revealed Giselle's idea of helping was to murder Bambietta and inject the corpse with her blood, effectively creating an immortal and loyal zombie with Vollständig and The Explode completely intact.